🔳 Our innovation framework

 The Competitors are the most obvious ones: they are already solving part of the problem you focus on, or they intend to.
 They compete with you to remove your target customers' pain, but they might not use the same product, distribution strategy, monetization scheme, or technology.

-Airbnb competes with Accor even without hotels, just as Fortnite competes with Youtube and Netflix to entertain you.
+Airbnb competes with Accor even without hotels, just as Fortnite competes with YouTubethat’s okay, but you’ll need to circle back to it as soon and Netflix to entertain you.
 Different products, the same problem to solve.

-When capital cities such as Paris or London study pollution and make a case for fewer cars in their street, they unwillingly open the market to Uber, Lyft, Waymo, and now Lime.
+When capital cities, such as Paris or London, study pollution and make a case for reducing car traffic on their streets, they inadvertently open the market to Uber, Lyft, Waymo, and now Lime.
 The market is more prone to understand the problem these companies solve.
 It has been 'activated.'

 If the way you think your business model starts with the PROBLEM, congratulations!
 You are a customer-driven company (startup, project, team…).
-If not, it’s OK, but you’ll have to circle back to it as fast as possible.
+If not, that’s okay, but you’ll need to circle back to it as soon as possible.
 If there is no problem to solve, there is no market to innovate.

 Selling your added Value!

-If you don't have added value, you're a commodity (don't be).
+If you don't add value, you're a commodity (don't be one).

 💡